drdrang/flickr-stuff/README.md

 ## currentflickr.py ##

-This is a Python library for getting certain types of URL for the Flickr image currently showing in your browser (works only for Safari and Chrome—sorry, Firefox users).
+This is a Python library for getting the name or certain types of URL for the Flickr image currently showing in your browser (works only for Safari and Chrome—sorry, Firefox users).
 In addition to the FlickrAPI library, it also requires the [appscript library][4], which allows Python to handle Apple Events (like AppleScript).

 I use the currentFlickrURL function to make TextExpander shell snippets that return the URLs for various sizes of an image and also to return an image's short Flickr URL (http://flic.kr/p/xxxxx).